oracle-livelabs/spatial-graph/spatial-python/create-compute/create-compute.md

        ssh -i ~/.ssh/my-ssh-key opc@[IP address]
       </copy>
       ```
-      When propted to add to the list of known hosts, reply with **yes**.
+      When prompted to add to the list of known hosts, reply with **yes**.
     ![Create instances](images/compute-15.png)

 Your compute instance is created and you have verified SSH access.